ArneClaerhout/color_planar_graphs/README.md

 cd ../code/v4-multiprocessing/
 ```

-Also, make sure a python virtual environment is created by running the following command:
+Make sure a python virtual environment is created by running the following command:

 ```
 ./setupVenv.sh